-Whether you’re using apple cider vinegar for clear skin or its well-known body detox, ACV was one of the most searched health topics in 2017.
+Whether you’re using apple cider vinegar for clear skin or its well-known body detox, ACV is one of the most searched health topics online today.
 If you have ever scrolled through a list of natural remedies on the internet, you would know of this supposed elixir for perfect skin.
 So, are the apple cider vinegar benefits for skin as faithful as proponents claim them to be?
 Let’s find out.

 Apple Cider Vinegar for Skin Care

 The production of apple cider vinegar involves the fermentation of crushed apples.
 The process changes sugar from the apples to acetic acid, the acclaimed workhorse of the vinegar.
 Not only does it give the vinegar its intense taste, but it also contributes to its pharmacological properties.

 Many people consume an ACV supplement orally in pill or capsule form, as ACV shots with honey, or as delicious gummy vitamins.
 Vinegar is globally renowned for its antimicrobial, antifungal, and antidiabetic benefits.
 These attributes have valuable applications for treating acid reflux, losing weight, relieving gout pain, and as it pertains to this topic, skincare.
 (1)

 What Makes Healthy Skin?

 In its simplest form, a healthy lifestyle makes healthy skin.
 What you eat, what you expose your skin to, and how you take care of it are the three deciding factors for improving skin health.
 Here are a few tips to naturally maintain fresh skin:

 - Eat foods rich in antioxidants, mainly fruits, and vegetables.

 - Stick to a balanced diet that supplies each nutrient to your body.